THEOplayer/samples-ios-sdk/Basic-Playback/README.md

-# THEOplayer iOS Reference Apps - THEO Native Basic Playback
+# THEOplayer iOS Reference Apps - THEO Basic Playback

 The purpose of this app is to demonstrate how to integrate [THEOplayer] into an iOS app and playback a HLS stream.